-The Bank's patronage declared was based on paying Associations and OFIs a dividend equal to 75 basis points relative to their average Direct Note balance and paying a dividend to participants in Association capitalized participation pools in an amount equal to each Association's respective pool's net income.
-Patronage related to eligible Capital Markets participations was 100 basis points.
-Also, favorable earnings, strong credit quality and modest balance sheet growth over an extended period of time have resulted in Bank capital levels that were above target levels.
-After considering current capital levels and projected capital needs, the Bank's Board of Directors declared an additional patronage totaling \$9.5 million in cash, \$123.0 million in the form of allocated equities and \$274.0 million in cash for 2023, 2022, and 2021, respectively.
+The Bank's patronage declared was based on paying Associations and OFIs a dividend equal to 75 basis points relative to their average Direct Note balance and declaring a dividend to participants in Association capitalized participation pools in an amount equal to each Association's respective pool's net income.
+In addition, patronage related to eligible Capital Markets participations was declared at 100 basis points.
+This resulted in cash patronage of \$259.9 million and \$251.8 million declared in 2024 and 2023, respectively.
 Cash patronage is paid in the year following declaration, primarily in January.
+Effective January 1, 2025, the Bank's patronage target to Associations and OFIs was lowered to 60 basis points relative to the average Direct Note balance.